ConnectProject/connect/README.md

 If you want to use the connect api service see the full [usage guide](./docs/usage.md) to learn more about it.

-## Examples
+#### Examples using connect API

 Refer to the following example projects that use connect API

+- [Using WebApp and Arduino Uno](https://github.com/rajeevmsn/airQualityMonitor_connect): Sending AirQuality data to connect using a web application connected to Arduino Uno and MQ135 gas sensor.
-- [Using ESP32 Node MCU](https://github.com/rajeevmsn/airQuality_ESP32_NodeMCU): in this example Air Quality data is updated every 10 minutes with help ESP32 Node MCU amd MQ135 gas sensor.
+- [Using ESP32 Node MCU](https://github.com/rajeevmsn/airQuality_ESP32_NodeMCU): Sending Air Quality data is updated every 10 minutes with help ESP32 Node MCU amd MQ135 gas sensor.

 ## Getting Started